sarveshveer12345-maker/saas-customer-churn-subscription-product-usage-analysis/README.md

 7. Designed five dashboard pages to analyze different parts of the business.

-8. Added slicers, page navigation buttons, and a customer deep-dive page for interactive analysis.
+8. Added slicers and page navigation buttons for interactive analysis.

 9. Converted the final findings into business insights and recommendations.